ton-community/ton-docs/docs/develop/dapps/defi/ton-payments.md

 TON Payments is the platform for micropayment channels.

-It allows instant payments, without the need to commit all transactions to the blockchain, pay the associated transaction fees (e.g. for the gas consumed), and wait five seconds until the block containing the transactions in question is confirmed.
+It allows instant payments without the need to commit all transactions to the blockchain, pay the associated transaction fees (e.g. for the gas consumed), and wait five seconds until the block containing the transactions in question is confirmed.

 Because the overall expense of such instant payments is so minimal, they can be used for micropayments in games, APIs, and off-chain apps.
 [See examples](/develop/dapps/defi/ton-payments#examples).